anipaul2/anipaul2/README.md

 ***I'm Aniketh!***

-👨‍💻 I am currently pursuing my Bachelors in Computer science and Engineering from [Chandigarh University](https://www.cuchd.in/).
+👨‍💻 I love everything about Code, Crypto, and Communities.

 ⚡ I am passionate about Artificial Inteliigence, Machine Learning and Blockchain.
 I embrace and adapt quickly to new responsibilities,
     and am enthusiastic to gain new knowledge, skills, and techniques.